Vickythedeveloper/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0. Write a script that print "Hello,World" to the standard outpou
-2. Write a script that displays the contents of /etc/passwd file Display the contents of files /etc/passwd and /etc/hosts
+2. Write a script that displays the contents of /etc/passwd file Display the contents of files /etc/passwd and /etc/hosts Write a script that displays the last 10 lines of file /etc/passwd